 For the duration of the course you will be granted access to the resources (including storage) provided by the UB Center for Computational Research (CCR).
 CCR is the state-of-the-art HPC and data center hosting clusters, multi-core compute nodes, and compute nodes with GPGPU accelerators.
 It provides programming and execution environments supporting all types of parallelism covered in this course.
 Additionally, a virtual environment with a Linux distribution and all required compilers and runtime systems will be available for offline use.

-If you have any disability that requires reasonable accommodations to enable you to participate in this course, please contact the Office of Accessibility Resources, 25 Capen Hall, Phone: (716) 645-2608, and also the instructor of this course.
-The office will provide you with information and review appropriate arrangements for reasonable accommodations.
-In case you require accommodations, you must inform your instructor at the beginning of the course!
+If you have any disability which requires reasonable accommodations to enable you to participate in this course, please contact the Office of Accessibility Resources in 60 Capen Hall, 716-645-2608 and also the instructor of this course during the first week of class.
+The office will provide you with information and review appropriate arrangements for reasonable accommodations, which can be found on the web at: http://www.buffalo.edu/studentlife/who-we-are/departments/accessibility.html.